 Score 9 Finnish government understands that regular and complete assessments of regulations are fundamental to the governing of complex as well as open societies and economies.
-In consequence, Finland has a comprehensive regulatory impact assessment (RIA) program in place and a formally adopted RIA strategy, in which general instructions on the drafting of government proposals are, when necessary, complemented by separate specific instructions issued by ministries.
-Assessments involve the use of large sets of indicators; and as part of the process, different interests are widely consulted and different techniques widely used.
-As a rule, aspects of sustainability form an integral part of the assessment process, and impact variations over time are observed and evaluated.
+In consequence, Finland has a comprehensive regulatory impact assessment program in place.
+It formally adopted regulatory impact assessment strategy, which provides instructions on the drafting of legislative proposals and is complemented by separate instructions issued by ministries.
+Assessments involve the use of multiple indicator sets, and different interests are widely consulted and different techniques used.
+As a rule, aspects of sustainability form an integral part of the assessment process and variations in results are monitored over time.